Memphizzz/DarkArc/README.md

 # DarkArc

-**No-bullshit ARChiver**
+**No-bullshit Archiver**

-A modern, lightweight archive tool for Windows.
+A modern, dark and lightweight archive tool for Windows.
 No bloat, no ads, no nonsense â€“ just handle your archives and get on with your day.

 ## Features